Swallowtail23/mtgc/README.md

 - card pricing (obtained from TCGPlayer via Scryfall)

 The site provides comprehensive search, collection tracking across all types of cards, localised currency conversion and full import/export capability.
-It is a work in progress, with varying levels of maturity of code in PHP, HTML, CSS, Javascript and MySQL reflecting the development journey.

 Whilst due care and precautions have been taken to protect against known security issues, I make no guarantees that the work is without issues.
 I can be reached at webmaster AT mtgcollection.info